uffe/awesome-react-components/readme.md

 # Scroll Up Header

-*Hide the header when scrolling down and show it again when scrolling up.
+<em>Hide the header when scrolling down and show it again when scrolling up.

 To save vertical space, many mobile apps implement a header that disapears when scrolling down.
 The user scrolls up to access the header again.
 Chrome for mobile does that for example.

-Are there such libraries for React?*
+Are there such libraries for React?</em>

  - [react-headroom](https://github.com/KyleAMathews/react-headroom) - Hide your header until you need it.